Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Once you know what to expect, you can hit the shopping malls!
 Some of the must-visit malls in this area include Times Square (map), Hysan Place (map), LEE GARDEN One (map), and SOGO Causeway Bay (map), which is actually a large department store.
 There are also plenty of nice restaurants in the area, so you can choose one based on your personal food preference!

-During your stay in Causeway Bay, I highly recommend paying a visit to North Point, the area bordering Causeway Bay.
-This is an up-and-coming neighborhood, not yet very popular among tourists, but offering many cute spots for shopping and dining – definitely worth a visit!
+During your stay in Causeway Bay, I highly recommend visiting North Point, the area bordering It.
+This is an up-and-coming neighborhood, not yet very popular with tourists, but it offers many cute spots for shopping and dining – definitely worth a visit!
 You can take the MTR to North Point station and start exploring the area from there.

 A collage of three hotel photos to stay in Causeway Bay, Hong Kong, depicting a serene bedroom with framed artwork, a chic dining area with a large chandelier, and a modern lounge with a sleek white sofa and geometric design elements